is a software engineer,

 designer.

-My ambition is to make better interactive software that helps people create, collaborate, learn, and meaningfully express what brings them joy.
+I hope to develop better interactive software for people to cultivate and share ideas, and to meaningfully express what brings them joy.

 Towards that goal, I am a generalist and care deeply about systems, which form the fundamental building blocks of our applications; and interaction design, how we use and live with computers that are all around us.